LMCache: An Efficient KV Cache Layer for Enterprise-Scale LLM Inference

-Today's LLM inference systems treat individual engines and queries independently for simplicity, but this causes significant resource inefficiencies.
-While there are proposals to avoid redundant computation by reusing KV caches across queries and to increase GPU utilization by disaggregating a single query to different engines, their promises cannot be realized without efficiently offloading and communicating KV cache across LLM inference engines and queries.
-We present {\bf \name}, the first and so far the most efficient open-source KV caching solution, which extracts and stores KV caches generated by modern LLM engines (vLLM and SGLang) and shares the KV caches across engines and queries. \name exposes KV caches in the LLM engine interface, effectively transforming LLM engines from individual token processors to a collection of engines with KV cache as the storage and communication medium.
-In particular, it supports both {\em cache offloading} (prefix reuse across queries) and {\em prefill–decode (PD) disaggregation} (cross-engine cache transfer). \name's high performance and wide adoption stem from the following contributions: {\em (i)} highly optimized KV cache data movement with performance optimizations including batched data movement operations, compute and I/O pipelining; {\em (ii)} a modular KV cache connector component, decoupling \name from the rapid evolution of inference engines; {\em (iii)} a first-class control API, such as pinning, lookup, cleanup, movement, and compression, for flexible cache orchestration across GPU, CPU, storage, and network layers.
-Evaluation shows that combining \name with vLLM achieves up to 15$\times$ improvement in throughput across workloads such as multi‑round question answering and document analysis.
-With a growing community, \name has seen dramatic growth in adoption by enterprise inference systems, which provides valuable lessons for future KV caching solutions.
+KV cache has traditionally been stored in GPU memory to accelerate the decoding phase of large language model (LLM) inference.
+However, it is increasingly necessary to move KV caches outside GPU devices, to enable cache reuse across different queries, and inference engines.
+Our real-world usage statistics confirm this trend: over time, the total KV cache stored by users has grown rapidly, far exceeding the capacity of GPU memory.
+Despite this need, there lacks an efficient solution for offloading and transferring KV caches.
+We present {\bf \name}, the first and so far the most efficient open-source KV caching solution, which extracts and stores KV caches generated by modern LLM engines (vLLM and SGLang) out of the GPU memory and shares them across engines and queries. \name supports both {\em cache offloading} (prefix reuse across queries) and {\em prefill–decode (PD) disaggregation} (cross-engine/GPU cache transfer). \name's high performance and wide adoption stem from the following contributions: {\em (i)} highly optimized KV cache data movement powered by batched data movement operations, compute and I/O pipelining; {\em (ii)} a modular KV cache connector component, decoupling \name from the rapid evolution of inference engines; {\em (iii)} a first-class control API, such as pinning, lookup, cleanup, movement, and compression, for flexible cache orchestration across GPU, CPU, storage, and network layers.
+Our evaluation shows that combining \name with vLLM achieves up to 15$\times$ improvement in throughput across workloads such as multi‑round question answering and document analysis.
+Large-scale adoption of \name in enterprise settings provide us valuable insights, for example, fetching KV cache from remote storage has unsurprisingly benefits to prefill delay, and that context truncation, which is a widely applied technique in industry, can greatly reduce prefix cache hit ratio by half.
 The source code of \name is at: \url{https://github.com/LMCache/LMCache}.